Shantanu-121/Gifgenerator/README.md

 The application will open in your default browser at [http://localhost:3000/]

 # 📦 Deployment
 This project is deployed using GitHub Pages.
-To deploy your own version:

 # 🤝 Contributing
 Contributions are welcome!
 Please fork the repository and submit a pull request for any enhancements or bug fixes.